The origin of the MOND critical acceleration scale: Galaxy dynamics in the environment

 \subsection{The galaxy model and the IGM:}

-We describe the simplest case of the Leibniz-Mach galaxy model, for which the integrated equation of motion (\ref{(11)}) gives the scaling relationship (\ref{eqn2}) below.
-A detailed understanding of the workings of External Field Effects (EFEs) in this simple model emerges directly from this relationship, and is described in \S\ref{aFcalc}. \\\\ The irreducible basic expression of the Leibniz-Mach synthesis is a world of dynamic equilibrium within which material is necessarily non-trivially present in the form of a $D=2$ fractal distribution.
-Consequently, about any point chosen as the centre, mass is distributed according to (\ref{Frac1}) which is consistent with the modern perspective that, on medium scales at least, material in the universe is distributed in a $D\approx 2$ quasi-fractal fashion, \citet{Baryshev1995} and many others.
-To progress, it is necessary to further assume that (\ref{Frac1}) is a fair description of the local universe down to at least the level of the IGM.
-This latter assumption raises obvious questions concerning the nature of the material populating the IGM which are discussed in detail in \S\ref{IGM}. \\\\ Given the foregoing, an individual galaxy is then modelled as a finite bounded spherical perturbation of (\ref{Frac1}) so that it has the general form:
+The irreducible basic expression of the global geometric Leibniz-Mach model is a world of dynamic equilibrium within which material is necessarily non-trivially present in the form of a $D=2$ fractal distribution so that, about any point chosen as the centre, mass is distributed according to (\ref{Frac1}).
+We assume this to be a fair description of the unperturbed IGM.
+This latter assumption raises obvious questions concerning the nature of the material populating the IGM which are discussed in detail in \S\ref{IGM}. \\\\ Given the foregoing, and noting that the idea of a critical acceleration boundary around a galactic object amounts to the idea that the galactic object concerned has a finite boundary around it, then an individual galaxy is modelled as a finite bounded spherical perturbation of (\ref{Frac1}) so that it has the general form:

 where $\mathcal{M}_g(R)$ represents the galactic mass contained within radius $R\leq R_0$ and $R_0$ is the finite, but otherwise unspecified, radial boundary of the perturbation. \\\\ For later clarity, we write